 Edward Jones Background

-Founded in 1922 in downtown St. Louis, Edward Jones has grown from a single office into a nationwide, full-service brokerage firm with branches all across the country.
-The firm works with just shy of 7 million clients, and it operates more offices than any other investment firm in the U.S. Founded by Edward D. Jones himself, the firm has seen five different managing partners, including the current managing partner, Jim Weddle.
+Founded in 1922 in downtown St. Louis, Edward Jones has grown from a single office into a nationwide, full-service brokerage firm with branches all across the U.S., as well as in Canada through an affiliate.
+The firm works with millions of clients, and it operates more offices than any other investment firm in the U.S. Founded by Edward D. Jones himself, the firm has seen six different managing partners, including the current managing partner, Penny Pennington.

 Edward Jones Client Types and Minimum Account Sizes